The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 Nashville is not alone in facing this challenge.
 Many older American cities built combined sewer systems in the early-to-mid 1900s.
 Cities including Atlanta, Cincinnati, and Philadelphia are implementing similar multi-billion dollar programs under EPA Consent Decrees.

 Nashville is currently implementing the Clean Water Nashville Overflow Abatement Program, a comprehensive sewer system improvement initiative required under a 2009 EPA Consent Decree.
-The program, initially budgeted at $1.5 billion, has grown to an estimated $2.5 billion according to documentation from Gresham Smith, the construction management firm overseeing the work, published in February 2025.
+The program, initially budgeted at $1.5 billion, has grown to an estimated $2.5 billion according to program management documentation.

 The program includes projects such as: